Required Minimum Distributions (RMDs)

 - Roth IRAs are not subject to RMDs

-We’re expecting the RMD report from Schwab at the beginning of February and will begin the process described above.
-Please don’t hesitate to contact us if you have any questions about RMDs!
+We have the RMD report from Schwab and we have begun the process described above.
+Please don’t hesitate to contact us if you have any questions about RMDs.